James-Fleming12/ReShop/README.md

     - Astro has file-based routing, so any files added to `pages` will create a new route
 2. Server:
     - The server acts as the REST API of the website
-    - Routes can be added to `index.ts`, with the return type usually being a json or a login
+    - New groups of routes are added to `routes` and mentioned/added to the main router in `startup/routes.ts`
 3. Database:
     - Any changes to the database schema are made in `schema.prisma`
     - Migrated with `npx prisma migrate` and pushed with `npx prisma db push`